You have a choice:

 1. Barrier methods: Male or female condoms

-2. Contraceptive pill: Combined pill which contains estrogen & progestogen (COC pills) or a progestogen-only medicine (POP pills)
+2. Contraceptive pill: Combined pill which contains estrogen & progestin (COC pills) or a progestogen-only medicine (POP pills)

-3. Injection: contains the hormone progestin; one is given every 2 months (eight weeks) or another which is given every 3 months (12 weeks).
+3. Injection: contains the hormone progestin; one is given every two months (eight weeks) or another every three months (12 weeks).

 4. Patch: contains the hormones estrogen and progestin.

-4. Intra-uterine devices releases a tiny amount of the hormone progestin into your body over several years.
+4. Intra-uterine devices release a tiny amount of progestin hormone into your body over several years.

 5. Male or female sterilization.